slbailey/Retrovue/Readme.md

 We live in an on-demand world — but constant choice can be exhausting.
 Old television had rhythm.
 You didn’t scroll, you _tuned in_.
 You let the world surprise you.
 Retrovue exists to bring that rhythm back — not through nostalgia alone, but through **precision engineering**.

+This project exists because one man "Irish Cratic Party" appeared one day on YouTube.
+He had a video that showed something magical.
+Something I'd been wanting FOREVER.
+But, he didn't release his source code, he didn't share with the world, he just showed it.
+And then, one day, he disappeared (and so did his video).
+That vision inspired this project.
+So many people wanted what he had and not only did he share, he took his ball and went home.
+No one knows why.
 What began as a hobby project to repurpose an old iPad screen during lockdown evolved into a full-fledged system: a network-grade, modular IPTV engine that behaves like a real broadcast backend.
-Every minute on every channel follows the rules of a genuine TV network — because _authenticity comes from structure._
+Every minute on every channel follows the rules of a genuine TV network — because _authenticity comes from structure._ And that is what we are recreating.

 ## 🧠 The Philosophy

+> **🧩 Retrovue’s Architecture: Structure Over Spaghetti**

+Retrovue’s end vision is a community-driven platform.
+With so many intertwined components — _ingest, scheduling, playout, overlays, metadata, streaming_ — scaling demanded more than good intentions: it demanded **real structure**.

+**Why Structure?**

+- ✅ Prevents scope creep.
+- ✅ Stops test code or messy hacks from quietly slipping into production.
+- ✅ Avoids the pitfalls of “hobby code” that could topple a system of this size.

+**Our Solution:**
-Retrovue is built on a simple belief:
+Retrovue is driven by **contracts**:

-> **Structure is how we build trust — in code, and in community.**

-Every module — ingest, schedule, playout, or analytics — obeys strict contracts.
-Those contracts define _what must be true_, not _how it’s done_.
-They make the system testable, modular, and expandable — a living ecosystem of cooperating parts, just like a real broadcast operation.

-This discipline makes Retrovue different from hobbyist “shuffle players.”
-It doesn’t _fake_ live TV; it _becomes_ it.
+> _Explicit agreements define what each module does, not how it’s implemented._

+- Each domain (scheduling, ingest, playout, etc.) has its **own contract layer**.
+- Every contract is **backed by tests** to verify real-world behavior.

+**What does this mean for contributors?**

+- Modules can be built, improved, or replaced **independently**.
+- Swap in a new playout engine, scheduler, or metadata worker — no breakages.
+- **Tests** are our legal department, enforcing the network’s rules and trust.

+**The result?**

+- 🛰️ _Broadcast-grade reliability.
+Clean code with backbone._
+- Retrovue won’t devolve into another “shuffle media randomly” tool.
+- It’s engineered like a genuine TV network backend —
+  **because that’s exactly what it’s meant to simulate.**

 ## ⚙️ The Vision